rom1504/img2dataset/README.md

 When filtering data, it is recommended to pre-shuffle your dataset to limit the impact on shard size distribution.

+## Hashes and security

+Some dataset (for example laion5B) expose hashes of original images.

+If you want to be extra safe, you may automatically drop out the images that do not match theses hashes.
+In that case you can use `--compute_hash "md5" --verify_hash '["md5","md5"]'`
+Some of those images are actually still good but have been slightly changed by the websites.

 ## How to tweak the options

 The default values should be good enough for small sized dataset.
 For larger ones, these tips may help you get the best performance: